 Group will run for eight (8) week sessions and will typically start in February, June and October.
-In-person groups will be held at Wisconsin Psychiatric Institute and Clinics (WisPIC) at 6001 Research Park Blvd, Madison.
+When we are back In-person, groups will be held at Wisconsin Psychiatric Institute and Clinics (WisPIC) at 6001 Research Park Blvd, Madison.
 We will meet in Room 1616 (Commons).
-Note: Winter/Spring session 2022 will most likely be held online via video (WebEx) only.